 It begins to snow, and Harker huddles under a blanket in the open coach.

-Off to the side of the road, Harker notices a "flickering blue flame".
-The driver sees it, too, and hops out of the coach to go towards it, and makes a pile of rocks to mark the place.
+Off to the side of the road, Harker notices a "flickering blue flame."
+The driver sees it, too, and hops out of the coach to go toward it and make a pile of rocks to mark the place.

 The wolves continue to howl.